 Ships do not overturn when the breeze blows because the weight of their ballast compensates the force of the wind on the sails.

-The central element of the composition, the vetyver is the ballast of the fragrance.
+The central element of the composition, the vetiver is the ballast of the fragrance.
 The hull is the Patchouli and the frankincense is the sails.
 The spices are the perfumes of the adventure of life.

-Seawood is best worn on the chest, more precisely at the level of the solar plexus, where it will work as the bow of a ship, strengthening our ability to stand the frontal impact with situations.
+Seawood is best worn on the chest, more precisely at the level of the solar plexus, where it will work like the bow of a ship, strengthening our ability to stand the frontal impact with situations.